Clean Energy Financing Partnership Facility: Annual Report 2019

-The Clean Energy Financing Partnership Facility (CEFPF or the Facility) was established by ADB in April 2007, to assist developing member countries (DMCs) improve energy security and transit to low-carbon use through cost-effective investments, particularly in technologies that result in greenhouse gas mitigation.
-CEFPF is composed of the Clean Energy Fund (CEF), the Asian Clean Energy Fund (ACEF), the Carbon Capture and Storage Fund (CCSF) and the Canadian Climate Fund for the Private Sector in Asia (CFPS).
-The Facility contributes to the energy sector in achieving the scaled up ADB’s annual target set in September 2015 - ADB pledged to double its annual climate financing to $6 billion by 2020, with $4 billion for climate mitigation and $2 billion for climate adaptation.
-The energy sector aims to contribute about $3 billion to climate mitigation.
+Established in 2007, the Clean Energy Financing Partnership Facility (CEFPF) helps developing member countries (DMCs) improve their energy security and transition to low-carbon use through cost-effective investments, particularly in technologies that result in greenhouse gas mitigation.
+The CEFPF is composed of the Clean Energy Fund (CEF), the Asian Clean Energy Fund (ACEF), the Carbon Capture and Storage Fund (CCSF) and the Canadian Climate Fund for the Private Sector in Asia (CFPS).

 - Results Framework

 - Management of the Facility

 - Relationship with Financing Partners

 - Lessons Learned, Experiences Gained, and Key Constraints